 The Canadian Museum for Human Rights (CMHR) has won a top award at the world’s most prestigious celebration of innovative digital projects by museums and cultural institutions.

-The Museum was recognized Friday night at the annual GLAMi Awards in Boston, which showcase outstanding work to engage, inform and excite visitors in digital exhibition experiences and online.
+The Museum was recognized Friday night at the annual GLAMi Awards - will open in a new tab in Boston, which showcase outstanding work to engage, inform and excite visitors in digital exhibition experiences and online.
 The CMHR had been named one of three finalists in three different categories for elements in its temporary exhibition Mandela: Struggle for Freedom, which runs until the end of this summer.

 Other finalists in the same categories included the Metropolitan Museum of Art in New York, the J. Paul Getty Museum in Los Angeles, the Anne Frank House and Van Gogh Museum in Amsterdam, and the State Library of New South Wales.
 Finalists in other categories included world-renowned institutions such as The Smithsonian, the Art Institute of Chicago, King’s College London, the University of Oslo, and the Mexican Ministry of Culture.